 The crash bars protrude and the bigger 285/70/17 tire makes contact so this will need to be removed/modified first so as not to damage the new tires.

-Take note that off-road travel and trails is strictly prohibited with the 285’s until you do a suspension upgrade first.
+Take note that off-road travel and trails are strictly prohibited with the 285s until you do a suspension upgrade first.

-All of the above mentioned sizes are assuming you are running a factory stock suspension with no additional upgrades.
-If you upgrade the suspension or fit a body lift or change the rim to something with a more negative offset which affects your backspacing (you can read more about backspacing here) the figures will change allowing you to fit a bigger and wider tire like a 285 and even a 305.
+All of the above-mentioned sizes are assuming you are running a factory stock suspension with no additional upgrades.
+If you upgrade the suspension to fit a body lift or change the rim to something with a more negative offset which affects your backspacing the figures will change allowing you to fit a bigger and wider tire like a 285 and even a 305.

 Always make sure you upgrade the spare wheel tire to the new size as well, since in the event of an emergency requiring you to quickly swap to the spare to get you out of a tricky situation.
 The smaller stock diameter tire will place enormous strain on your spider gears, which if driven for too long could result in further drivetrain damage.